Beijing city fortifications: History

 The fortification system of Dadu.
 The Jin dynasty city of Zhongdu was located to the southwest.
 The area covered by the Ming-era Beijing is outlined in grey.

 The city of Dadu, the forerunner of Beijing in the Ming and Qing dynasties, was built in 1264 by the Yuan dynasty.
 Dadu had 11 city gates.
 The eastern, southern, and western sides had three gates per side, and the northern wall had two gates.
 The three eastern gates, from north to south, were called Guangximen (光熙门), Chongrenmen (崇仁门), and Qihuamen (齐化门).
 The three western gates, from north to south, were called Suqingmen (肃清门), Heyimen (和义门), and Pingzemen (平则门).
 The three southern gates, from west to east, were called Shunchengmen (顺承门), Lizhengmen (丽正门), and Wenmingmen (文明门).
 The two northern gates, from west to east, were called Jiandemen (健德门) and Anzhenmen (安贞门).

 In August 1368 General Xu Da of the Ming dynasty captured the city from the last Yuan emperor, Emperor Shun.
 Xu Da decided that Dadu's fortification system was too large to defend during a siege, so he ordered the city's northern walls rebuilt 2.8 km to the south of the original location.
 This construction pre-empted the planned northern expansion of the city.
 The new wall was constructed with an extra layer of bricks, further strengthening the city's defenses.

 The original northern walls were abandoned after 1372, but were still used as a secondary defense during the Ming dynasty.
 During the rebellion of An Da, there were some Ming troops stationed at those gates.
 Only a small part of the northern and western sections of the Dadu city walls remain, as well as parts of the moat system in those areas.
 The southern half of the rammed earth wall of the barbican at Suqingmen is also still visible today.

-In 1370, Hongwu Emperor granted his fourth son, Zhu Di (later Yongle Emperor) the title 'King of the Yan dependency', whose capital was at Beiping (present-day Beijing).
+In 1370, the Hongwu Emperor granted his fourth son, Zhu Di (later Yongle Emperor) the title 'King of the Yan dependency', whose capital was at Beiping (present-day Beijing).
 In 1379, the new palace was completed, and Zhu Di moved in the subsequent year.